wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-manager-los-angeles-sale-bob5ij.md

 ---
 position: Sales Operations Manager
 description: >-
-  ## Overview

-  Join a dynamic SaaS company headquartered in Los Angeles, CA, as a Sales Operations Manager.
-This is an on-site position perfect for individuals passionate about driving sales performance in the enterprise software, cloud platforms, and B2B tech sectors.
+  Overview Join a dynamic SaaS company headquartered in Los Angeles, CA, as a Sales Operations Manager.
+This is an onsite position perfect for individuals passionate about driving sales performance in the enterprise software, cloud platforms, and B2B tech sectors.
 Work within a vibrant ecosystem that thrives on innovation and collaboration, offering growth opportunities in one of the most dynamic tech markets in the world.

-  ## Key Responsibili...
+Key Responsibili...
 location: 'Los Angeles, CA'
 team: Software
 schedule: Standard Business Hours